 In a city that’s packed with art from end to end, it takes a lot to stand out.
 Perhaps the best example of this is Meow Wolf’s “House of Eternal Return,” which makes itself noticeable, starting with the puzzling giant robot out front.
 In simplest terms, this attraction is an immersive multimedia art installation created by more than 100 artists for all ages.
 But that would be selling it short.
 Entering the colorful 20,000-square-foot space, which was purchased with funding from “Game of Thrones” writer George R.R.
 Martin, is more like navigating a psychedelic dream.
 There’s a science-fiction narrative that involves a fictional family, though it’s open-ended, as guests are encouraged to explore freely and create their own experience.
 And it won’t take long before discovering the wildly imaginative, maze-like space has plenty of surprises up its sleeve.
 The seemingly alternate reality reveals a color-changing, xylophone mastodon skeleton one minute, and a spiral staircase inside a tree trunk that leads to a spaceship the next.
 Other mind-bending details in the fantastical funhouse include a kitchen refrigerator that acts as a doorway to a teleportation station, and a clothes dryer, pulsing in flashing blue lights, that houses as a chute that visitors can slide down.

 Not the artsy type?
 The outside, which is lined with adorable adobe architecture and hidden gardens and courtyards, still offers plenty to marvel at.
-When you need a breather from browsing high-priced artwork, stop into one of the restaurants.
+When you need a breather from browsing the high-priced artwork, stop into one of the restaurants.
 The Compound is an upscale affair, with artfully crafted dishes from chef Mark Kiffin.
-For something a little more casual, head to The Teahouse, which offers more than 150 teas on its menu, alongside nosh like sandwiches, soups, gluten-free baked goods, and to-die-for big plates like the spicy Italian sausage and pesto lasagna.
+For something a little more casual, head to The Teahouse, which features more than 150 teas on its menu, alongside grub like sandwiches, soups, gluten-free baked goods, and pesto lasagna.
 Tip: Set aside a few hours to really get a taste of Canyon Road, though one could easily spend a full day experiencing every nook and cranny.

 Georgia O’Keeffe Museum

 Located in downtown Santa Fe, the Georgia O’Keeffe Museum is significant for several reasons.
-Opening its doors in 1997, the museum was the first one to be dedicated to a single female artist in the U.S. Today, the 5,000-square-foot gallery space displays a collection of her drawings, oil paintings, and sketches, including recognizable subjects like a Manhattan skyscraper, New Mexico-inspired landscapes, and of course, a couple of her famous blossoms.
+Opening its doors in 1997, the museum was the first one to be dedicated to a single female artist in the U.S. Today, the 5,000-square-foot space displays a collection of her drawings, oil paintings, and sketches, including recognizable subjects like Manhattan skyscrapers, New Mexico-inspired landscapes, and of course, her famous blossoms.

 Heidi Loewen Porcelain